Fiolstræde 7: Henrik Marcussen and the new building

 Mathilde Krebs (née Marcussen) died on 11 September 1851.
 On 8 September 1743, Conrad Krebs married to her cousin Helene Augusta Elisabeth Castberg.
 The wedding took place in Lemvig.

 The property was home to 32 residents at the 1845 census.
 Hendrik and Eleonora Marcussen resided on the ground floor with their son Christian Marcussen (law student), Eleonora's nieces Ida and Augusta Henckell, the Norwegian lodger Gunnerius Kowerud, six male employees and two maids.
 Hermandine and Julie Læsøe, two sisters with means (daughter of wholesale merchant and customs inspector Niels Læsøe and Julie Læssøe), resided in one of the first-floor apartments with 20-year-old Elisa Pingel (daughter of herredsfoged of Vester Herred Jacob Claudius Pingel, 1784–1835) and 15-year-old Camilla Zipelius (daughter of a tailor).
 Charlotte Schor, widow of pastor Poul Mathias Schor (1771–1835), resided in the other first-floor apartment with her daughter Pouline Charlotte Schor.
-Christine Hansen, widow of grocer (urtekræmmer) and colonel H. J. Hansen, resided in one of the second-floor apartments with the widow Marie Bramsen (née Beutner, 1776–1863), widow of auditor in the Den Slesvig-Holsten-Lauenburgske Brandforsikring justitsråd Ludvig Ernest Bramsen).
+Christine Hansen, widow of grocer (urtekræmmer) and colonel H. J. Hansen, resided in one of the second-floor apartments with the widow Marie Bramsen (née Beutner, 1776–1863), widow of auditor in the Den Slesvig-Holsten-Lauenburgske Brandforsikring justitsråd Ludvig Ernest Bramsen.
 Clara Wolff, widow of secretary in the German Chancellery J. J. Wolff, resided in the other second-floor apartment with her daughter Ragnhild Gyrith Wolff.
 Laura Meyer, who had now become a widow (cf. the 1850 census), resided in one of the third-floor apartments with her daughter Charlotte Meyer, one maid and two lodgers.
 One of the lodgers was the law student August Carl Christian Købke, a brother of the ship captain and Denmark's first consul in Bangkok Frederik Købke and brother-in-law of the painter Constantin Hansen.
-Jørgen Franz Hammen Caineb, a captain and quartermaster, resided in the other third-floor apartment with a housekeeper and amaid.
+Jørgen Franz Hammen Caineb, a captain and quartermaster, resided in the other third-floor apartment with a housekeeper and a maid.

-The painter, illustrator and printmaker Edvard Lehmann (1815–1892) was a resident in the building in around 1946.
+The painter, illustrator and printmaker Edvard Lehmann (1815–1892) was a resident of the building in around 1846.